nawforce/apex-parser/README.md

 The 'context' is a CompilationUnitContext object which is the root of the parsed representation of the class.
 You can access the parse tree via functions on it.

+### Unicode handling
+Prior to 2.12.0 the use of ANTLRInputStream for reading data in CaseInsensitiveStream would result character positions being given for UTF-16.
+The switch to CharStream input in 2.12.0 for JVM and 2.14.0 for node results in character positions reflecting Unicode code points.

 ### antlr4ts versions

 The npm module uses antlr4ts 0.5.0-alpha.4, this was updated from 0.5.0-alpha.3 in the 2.9.1 version.
-You should make sure that if you are using a matching verions of this dependency if you use it directly.
+You should make sure that if you are using a matching versions of this dependency if you use it directly.
 To avoid issues you can import 'CommonTokenStream' & 'ParseTreeWalker' from 'apex-parser' instead of from antlr4ts.

     import { CommonTokenStream} from "apex-parser";